Goutte/blog.antoine.goutenoir.com/source/_posts/2015-04-04-a-fortune-cookie-for-behat.markdown

 published: true
 categories:
   - PHP

 ---

-{% blockquote %}
+{% blockquote fortune %}
-Your compliance with all terms and conditions, expressed and implied, is automatic upon viewing.
+A lost ounce of gold may be found, a lost moment of time never.
 {% endblockquote %}

+When you run `bin/behat` and everything is green, you only get the warm fuzzy feeling of a work well done.
+Why not reward yourself a bit more ?

 Some show Chuck Norris giving the thumbs-up.